jupegarnica/garn-validator/README.md

 If a validation fails it will throw `new TypeValidationError(meaningfulMessage)` which inherits from `TypeError`.
 It can be imported.

-If using a custom validator throws an error , that error will be thrown.
+If it throws an error from a custom validator, that error will be thrown.

 ```js
 import { isValidOrThrow, TypeValidationError } from "garn-validator";